-This Consumer Law Page article provides an excellent explanation of long-term care insurance and the types of abuse and fraud that are possible.
+This Consumer Law Page article provides an excellent explanation of long-term care insurance and the types of abuse and fraud that are possible (the web page with this article has disappeared since the time of writing).
 Disclaimer: I have no affiliation with the law firm associated with this article.

 The abuses include such things as loopholes that allow the insurance company to deny benefits, lack of inflation protection, and targeting seniors by getting them to churn their policies.
 Churning refers to the practice of getting someone to buy a “new and improved” policy every year to boost premiums and boost the salesperson’s commissions.